 Travel & Accommodations

 We are so grateful that you are willing to travel so far to celebrate with us!
-Here you will find our reccomendations for hotel options, methods of transportation, and a local guide to restaurants and other activities for any spare time you might have in London!
+Here you will find our reccomendations for hotel options, transportation, and a local guide to activities and day trips for any spare time you might have in London!

 Airports